 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The Flexible Display Market is expected to grow at a CAGR of 34.8% over the forecast period 2020 to 2025.
+The Flexible Display Market is expected to grow at a CAGR of 34.8% over the forecast period (2021-2026).
 Flexible displays offer various advantages over conventional display technologies, which exhibit lightweight, bendable, ultra-thin, shatter-proof, unbreakable, portable, and low energy consumption.
 Although curved displays offer notable improvements over flat displays regarding viewing angle and depth of picture quality, they are not the same as the flexible and foldable ones.
 OLED display type has gained popularity in recent times, due to its simplified design, better image quality, and limited flexibility.
 OLED screens do not involve backlighting and can be thinned and molded into specific shapes (one of these being the curved screens).
 Currently, the OLED display types are expensive to produce for large screens devices, such as televisions and computer monitors, but still, gain benefits for economies of scale in this segment.

 Additionally, Samsung uses its property of OLED display to offer mobile devices that come with foldable displays.
 For instance, Samsung's first foldable device uses two screens with a large 7.3" 1532x2152 (361 PPI) foldable AMOLED that folds inside, and a smaller 4.5" 840x1960 AMOLED that is used when the phone is closed.
 The company has branded the display as the Samsung Infinity Flex Display.
 However, the Galaxy Fold is relatively thick, bulky, and expensive as well.